WHAT IS KHANACROSS?

 DO I NEED A LICENCE?

-You don't need a regular driver's licence to compete, but you will need a Level 2 Non-Speed Motorsport Australia licence in order to compete.
+You don't need a regular driver's licence to compete, but you will need a Motorsport Australia licence in order to compete.
 This can be obtained by completing the licence application form found here.
-The cost is $80 for Adults or $30 for children aged 12-17 years, and the licence will last for 12 months.
+The cost is $130 for Adults or $35 for juniors aged 12-17 years, and the licence will last for 12 months.
 Alternatively, you can sign up at most VMCi run events - just give the organiser of the event a call to check that sign up will be available on site.

 The VMCi also runs a number of 'Come and Try' events where you can try out a Khanacross in a non-competitive environment and using a one-day reduced price Motorsport Australialicence that is issued on-site.
 Check out our Come and Try page for more info.